 Students interested in short-term, intensive study abroad are invited to take advantage of our summer program, which offers unique, experience-based opportunities for learning.

 Summer is an exceptional time to study in Greece.
-Our unique courses are tailored to combine academics with authentic experiences, taking advantage of the sun, the sea and the vibrant summer culture from Athens to the surrounding islands.
-Explore our country's rich history, get involved in archaeological excavations and delve into the anthropology of food in Greece, and so much more, this summer at CYA.
+Our unique courses are tailored to combine academics with authentic experiences, taking advantage of the sun, the sea, and the vibrant summer culture from Athens to the surrounding islands.
+Explore our country's rich history, get involved in archaeological excavations and delve into Economics, Philosophy, and so much more, this summer at CYA.

 Our summer courses are offered in two consecutive 4-week sessions that run between the end of May and the end of July.
 They are arranged so that motivated students may earn credit in complementary courses.
 Students take one course per session.
 Each 4 week course/session consists of 60 contact hours.